-I recently saw the following, excellent question on Twitter and was asked to put in my two-cent’s worth:
+A while back, I saw the following, excellent question on Twitter and was asked to put in my two-cent’s worth:

-While most of the respondents addressed innovations in the sports themselves – the games, the coverage, etc – which led to increased marketability, I’m going to take a different approach.
-Rather than addressing innovations in the marketing of sports, as a sponsorship professional, I’m addressing the greatest innovations in marketing through sports – in sponsorship, as a medium – and as far as I’m concerned, there have been two major, game-changing watersheds.
+While most of the respondents addressed innovations in the sports themselves – the games, the coverage, the technology and analytics – which led to increased marketability, I’m going to take a different approach.
+Rather than addressing innovations in the marketing of sports, as a sponsorship professional, I’m addressing the greatest innovations in marketing through sports and other properties – through sponsorship – and as far as I’m concerned, there have been two major, game-changing watersheds.

 Now, I’m the first to point out that there are many flaws in this premise.
 The amount is arbitrary and it does nothing to encourage integration of sponsorship across already budgeted marketing activities.
 (See my blog, “How Much Should You Budget for Sponsorship Leverage?“, for more on leverage funding.)